Elliot-codling/GraceEngine/docs/About/System Requirements/editor.md

 # Grace Editor - System Requirements

 This page contains the system requirements for the GraceEngine editor.
 These specifications are to be used as a guide to help users build or upgrade their computer.
-Please not this is only a guide, performance may vary with newer versions of GraceEngine however performance testing will be carried out occasionally for every few patches.
+Please not this is only a guide, performance may vary with newer versions of GraceEngine, however performance testing will be carried out occasionally for every few patches.

 ## Desktop or Laptop - Minimum